What is a Stock Market Crash?

 2. Plunge Protection

-Turbulent markets can also be lessened by preventing panic selling through the purchase of massive quantities of stocks by large entities.
-By so doing, established entities set the stage for individual traders to stop panic trading.
-One risk associated with the method is its ineffectiveness.
+Turbulent markets can also be dampened by the purchase of massive quantities of stocks by large entities when prices drop.
+By so doing, established entities hold prices up to prevent individual traders from panic trading.
+This method is limited in its effectiveness.

 CFI is the official provider of the global Capital Markets & Securities Analyst (CMSA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: